Skirt and attached bodice, 17th century

 The bottom of the skirt is finished with a narrow strip of tulips.
 The lower part of the typical “Hungarian bodice” projects in front and at the back into the skirt V-shaped.
 Its raised metal thread embroidery of tulips and pomegranates is similar to that of the skirt.
 The bodice had broad lacing, done up with a ribbon put through flower-shaped eyelets adorned with a coral bead each.

-Earlier researches attributed the costume to Pál Esterházy’s (1635–1713) first wife Orsolya Esterházy (1641–1682) and later to his second wife Éva Thököly (1659–1716).
+Earlier researchers attributed the costume to Pál Esterházy’s (1635–1713) first wife Orsolya Esterházy (1641–1682) and later to his second wife Éva Thököly (1659–1716).
 The original owner can no longer be traced but the cut and the embroidery ascertain that either could have worn it at her wedding.

 Contrary to Western European customs, in Hungary, later generations gladly donned the ornate costumes of their forebears on some festive occasion.
 The suite was restored by Mrs. Sándor Borsi between 1969 and 1971.